hananpk/voice-recorder/README.md

 2. **Open index.html**
 3.
-   - Double click on index.html or open index.html in live server OR
+   - Double click on index.html

+   OR

    - Open it using Live Server in Visual Studio Code (Right-click → Open with Live Server)

-4. **Record & Explore Voice Recorder**
+5. **Record & Explore Voice Recorder**

    - Allow microphone access when prompted